 Is My Phone Suitable?

 If your smartphone has a camera then yes, it’s suitable.
 There are plenty of adapters on the market to allow you the get the best photographic results, from iPhone adapters to android adapters which can even be used on tablets if they have camera functions.

-For optimum results it’s a good idea to get to know how your camera phone works and where the settings are, this will allow you to change any functions when it is connected up to your scope quickly and easily; birds aren’t known for staying still.
+For optimum results it’s a good idea to get to know how your camera phone works and where the settings are.
+This will allow you to make quick and easy adjustments when it’s connected to your scope.
+After all, birds aren’t known for staying still.